 François Furet, historian

 The Commune remained in control of the capital through the revolution.
 This was particularly true after the journée of August 10th 1792, when mobs attacked the Tuileries and radicals like Georges Danton, Camille Desmoulins and Jacques Hébert seized control of the Commune and its council.
 This new body, which described itself as a ‘revolutionary Commune’, was strongly influenced by the sectional assemblies and the sans culottes.
 The revolutionary Commune frequently challenged the power of the national government, first the Legislative Assembly, then the National Convention.
 Members of the Commune had a hand in both the September Massacres (1792) and the insurrection that led to the expulsion of the Girondins from the Convention (June 1793).
 For a time, Paris was ruled by an alliance between the Commune, the Jacobins and the sans culottes.
 But the power of the Commune began to wane in early 1794.
-The death of Marat (July 1793) and the executions of Hébert (March 1794) and Danton (April 1794) robbed the Commune of some of its most influential leaders.
+The assassination of Jean-Paul Marat (July 1793) and the executions of Hébert (March 1794) and Danton (April 1794) robbed the Commune of some of its most influential leaders.
 Meanwhile, the growing power of the Committee of Public Safety negated much of the Commune’s influence.

 1. The Paris Commune was the municipal government of the French capital, formed after the overthrow of the city’s Bureau and Provost of Merchants on July 14th 1789.

 2. The first Paris Commune was filled with bourgeois delegates and headed by Jean-Sylvain Bailly.
 It worked to establish a municipal government in Paris, hearing petitions and providing services.

 3. The formal authority of the Commune came from a May 21st 1790 decree, which divided Paris into 48 sections.
 Each section elected three delegates to the Commune’s General Council.